wheelercj/Radix-Converter/README.md

 - supports numbers of mixed bases (each digit of a number can be in a different base)
 - supports both standard form and [numerals-only form](https://github.com/wheelercj/Radix-Converter/tree/master#what-is-numerals-only-form)
 - a simple interface: just enter the starting base, target base, and starting number
-- precise approximations when necessary, with adjustable precision
+- approximations with 100 digits of precision when necessary (adjustable)

 Information on the various bases and how each one can be helpful:
 https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems